inBeat/inbeat-website/content/top-influencers/tiktok/canada/_index.md

 ---
-title: Top 10 TikTok Influencers In Canada In 2023
+title: Top 10 TikTok Influencers In Canada In 2024
 description: >-
-  Find top TikTok influencers in Canada in 2023.
+  Find top TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #greenscreen #stitch #duet.
 platform: TikTok
-hits: 9580
+hits: 9584
-text_top: Identify the best TikTok influencers on inBeat.
+text_top: Discover the best TikTok profiles on inBeat.
-text_bottom: inBeat holds 9580 TikTok influencers like this in Canada for you to connect with.
+text_bottom: Our search engine holds 9584 TikTok influencers like this in Canada for you to pitch.
 profiles:
   - username: "_zacharyali"
     fullname: >-